team-telnyx/demo-click2call/README.md

 CONNECTION_ID=1234567890
 ```

+The only change to the code you will need to make is in the file located at -> demo-click2call/client/src/components/App.js on lines 28 and 29, where you will update the values for destinationNumber and callerNumber

 Then you will run the following commands in the root project folder, and then in cd into the client folder and run the same commands

 ```